cehiaedrdc/InCNNTD/README.md

 https://

 The **NHITSNEAI dataset** is a custom traffic sign dataset manually collected from the Indian road network.
 It captures real-world driving scenarios commonly observed in India, including variations in illumination, scale, orientation, background complexity, and partial occlusions.
-This dataset is designed to complement publicly available benchmarks by incorporating region-specific traffic signs and visual characteristics.